-This section applies to all areas identified as shoreland wetlands on Wisconsin Wetland Inventory maps, or otherwise determined officially to be wetlands in shoreland areas.
+This section applies to all areas identified as shoreland wetlands on the most recent version of the Wisconsin Wetland Inventory as depicted on the Department of Natural Resources Surface Water Data Viewer.
 The following restrictions do not apply to public utilities and public roads.
 Provisions of this section do not supersede more restrictive requirements identified in section 9.91 Shoreland-Wetland Zoning District or involving structures in a floodplain zoning district.